deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 > </details>

-> Table 1 quantitatively compares the performance of several few-shot 3D reconstruction methods across different numbers of input views on three datasets.
+> Table 1 quantitatively compares the performance of different few-shot 3D reconstruction methods on three datasets with varying numbers of input views, using PSNR, SSIM, and LPIPS metrics.

 {{< table-caption >}}